Loading...

 Hydration

-Drink a full glass of water before your meal to enhance digestion and help manage blood sugar levels.
+Drink plenty of water before and during your meal, as staying hydrated can aid in digestion and help regulate blood sugar levels.

 Physical Activity